SeldonIO/seldon-core/docs-gb/kubernetes/server-autoscaling.md

 This imbalance can be mitigated by making by the following observation: If the max number of replicas of any given model (assigned to a server from a logical point of view) is less than the number of replicas for this server, then we can pack the models hosted onto a smaller set of replicas.
 Note in Core 2 a server replica can host only 1 replica of a given model.

-In other words, consider the following example - for models $A$ and $B$ having 2 replicas each and we have 3 server $S$ replicas, the following assignment is not potentially optimised:
+In other words, consider the following example - for models $A$ and $B$ having 2 replicas each and we have 3 server $S$ replicas, the following assignment is not potentially optimized:

 - $S_1$: $A_1$, $B_1$